-Federal Tax Matters for the Series 2019C Bonds
+Federal Tax Matters for the Series 2020A Bonds

-The following discussion summarizes certain U.S. federal tax considerations generally applicable to beneficial owners of the Series 2019C Bonds that acquire their Series 2019C Bonds in the initial offering.
-The discussion below is based upon laws, regulations, rulings, and decisions in effect and available on the date hereof, all of which are subject to change, possibly with retroactive effect.
-Prospective investors should note that no rulings have been or are expected to be sought from the Internal Revenue Service ("IRS") with respect to any of the U.S. federal income tax consequences discussed below, and no assurance can be given that the IRS will not take contrary positions.
-Further, the following discussion does not address all U.S. federal income tax consequences applicable to any given investor, nor does it address the U.S. federal income tax considerations applicable to investors who may be subject to special taxing rules (regardless of whether or not such persons constitute U.S. Bondholders), such as certain U.S. expatriates, banks, real estate investment trusts, regulated investment companies, insurance companies, tax-exempt organizations, dealers or traders in securities or currencies, partnerships, S corporations, estates and trusts, investors who hold their Series 2019C Bonds as part of a hedge, straddle or an integrated or conversion transaction, or investors whose "functional currency" is not the U.S. dollar.
-Furthermore, the following discussion does not address (i) alternative minimum tax consequences or (ii) the indirect effects on persons who hold equity interests in a beneficial owner of Series 2019C Bonds.
-In addition, this summary generally is limited to investors who become beneficial owners of Series 2019C Bonds pursuant to the initial offering for the issue price that is applicable to such Series 2019C Bonds (i.e., the price at which a substantial amount of such Series 2019C Bonds is first sold to the public) and who will hold their Series 2019C Bonds as "capital assets" within the meaning of the Code.
+The following discussion summarizes certain U.S. federal tax considerations generally applicable to holders of the Series 2020A Bonds acquiring such Series 2020A Bonds in the initial offering.
+The discussion below is based upon laws, regulations, rulings and decisions in effect and available on the date hereof, all of which are subject to change, possibly with retroactive effect.
+Prospective investors should note that no rulings have been or are expected to be sought from the IRS with respect to any of the U.S. federal tax considerations discussed below, and no assurance can be given that the IRS will not take contrary positions.
+Further, the following discussion does not deal with U.S. tax consequences applicable to any given investor, nor does it address the U.S. tax considerations applicable to all categories of investors, some of which may be subject to special taxing rules (regardless of whether or not such investors constitute U.S. Holders), such as certain U.S. expatriates or long-term residents, individual retirement accounts or other tax-deferred accounts, banks, REITs, RICs, insurance companies, tax-exempt organizations, dealers or traders in securities or currencies, partnerships, S corporations, estates and trusts, investors that hold their Series 2020A Bonds as part of a hedge, straddle or an integrated or conversion transaction, certain accrual method taxpayers that are required to prepare certified financial statements or file financial statements with certain regulatory or governmental agencies or investors whose "functional currency" is not the U.S. dollar.
+Furthermore, it does not address (i) alternative minimum tax consequences, (ii) the net investment income tax imposed under Section 1411 of the Code or (iii) the indirect effects on persons who hold equity interests in a holder.
+This summary also does not consider the taxation of the Series 2020A Bonds under state (other than Massachusetts tax law, as set forth below), local or non-U.S. tax laws.
+In addition, this summary generally is limited to U.S. tax considerations applicable to investors that acquire their Series 2020A Bonds pursuant to this offering for the issue price that is applicable to such Series 2020A Bonds within the meaning of Section 1273 of the Code (i.e., the price at which a substantial amount of the Series 2020A Bonds is sold to the public) and who will hold their Series 2020A Bonds as "capital assets" within the meaning of Section 1221 of the Code.